dboyhasnoname/learning/ansible/ansible_basics.md

 3. `tasks`: All playbooks should contain tasks.
 Tasks are a list of actions we want to perform.
 A tasks field contains the name of the task, a module that should be executed, and arguments that are required for the module.

+4. `vars`: Vars tag lets us define the variables which we can use in our playbook.

 #### Directory would look like below:

 ![apache dir](img/ansibel_apaceh_dir_tree.jpg)